ethereum/devp2p/caps/eth.md

 Cells are computed by splitting the blob and applying the erasure-code defined in [EIP-7594].
 A cell has its `index`, according to its relative position in the erasure-coded blob.

-When a blob transaction is added to a peer's pool, availability of its cell should be announced to the network using `cells` field in the [NewPooledTransactionHashes] message.
+When a blob transaction is added to a peer's pool, availability of its cells should be announced to the network using the cells field in the [NewPooledTransactionHashes] message.
+If a bit in `cells` is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.
-All peers that receive the message can request the cell whose index is specified in the `cells` using the [GetCells] message.
+All peers that receive the message can then request the cells whose indices are specified in the cells field using the [GetCells] message.
 Clients can selectively store cells according to their local parameters.

 A node should never announce availability to a peer that it can infer to already have the associated cell.
 This can be achieved by remembering set of versioned hashes